 The accelerated growth in the use of the Web has created many challenges that were never anticipated by business organizations and individuals.
-Due to an increasing dependence on Web-based communications, automated computation and the use of computing interfaces as an alternative to normal physical and cognitive tasks, a new functional concern around our interaction with information and information-based products and services has emerged.
+Due to an increasing dependence on Web-based communications and the use of computing interfaces as an alternative to normal physical and cognitive tasks, a new functional concern around our interaction with information and information-based products and services has emerged.

 This functional concern is not to be equated to the multi-disciplinary scope of human-computer interaction (HCI) or the management of digital information (Knowledge Management), how it might be transmitted (Information Theory), or encrypted (Information Security).
 The new functional challenge lay with the underlying relational interactions and theorized nature of information itself—the qualitative management of information.